Inventory Management Software Market size was estimated at over USD 2 billion in 2017, growing at a CAGR of over 6% from 2018 to 2024.

 - Since RFID tags can be attached to the items that are still in progress, manufacturers have to ensure that the tags do not influence the manufacturing process.

-- Although RFID readers can scan through most of non-metallic materials, they still may have troubles scanning through liquid and metal.
+- Although RFID readers can scan through most of the non-metallic materials, they still may have troubles scanning through liquid and metal.

 - The price of RFID readers can go to as much as $3,000 to $20,000 per item, installation and configuration included.
 Therefore, the cost of the products should be high enough for the tags and readers to pay off.